 When you’ve filed a personal injury lawsuit, avoid posting anything on social media.
 You can’t predict how your posts or pictures can be used against you.
 Nothing you post on social media will benefit your case.

 When you call up your friends and family to tell them about your accident, encourage them to keep quiet, too.
 You do not want Mom posting about your accident or saying that you’ll be “using a good lawyer to go after that jerk!”
-(But, do feel free to give us a good Yelp review after we’ve settled your case.
+(But do feel free to give us a good Google review after we’ve settled your case.
 Hint, hint.)

 This is another reason why you want to make sure you can review all photos and posts made on your timeline.
 (See Rule #1 on Privacy Settings.)